 Brain Injuries

 The temporary loss of oxygen to the bay during labor and delivery can cause brain injuries.
-The brain demands a continuous flow of oxygenated blood in order to survive.
+The brain demands a continuous flow of oxygenated blood to survive.
 If this supply of oxygen is cut or restricted for longer than a minute, cells in the brain will die.
 During labor and delivery, the delivery of oxygen to the baby’s brain is vulnerable to interruption.
-Oxygen deprivation during childbirth causes permanent brain damage that can result in certain disabilities.
+Oxygen deprivation during childbirth causes permanent brain damage that can result in specific disabilities.
 The most common birth injury caused by brain damage is cerebral palsy.

 Common Medical Errors Resulting in Birth Injuries

-- Delay or Failure to Perform C-section: many birth injuries can be entirely avoided by performing an emergency C-section (or scheduling a C-section in advance).
-In Pennsylvania, the standard of care requires OB/GYNs to anticipate complications schedule a planned C-section to avoid risk of injury to the baby.
+• Delay or Failure to Perform C-section: many birth injuries can be entirely avoided by performing an emergency C-section (or scheduling a C-section in advance).
+In Pennsylvania, the standard of care requires OB/GYNs to anticipate complications and schedule a planned C-section to avoid the risk of injury to the baby.
 Failure to plan a C-section or delay in ordering an emergency C-section during delivery is by far the most common type of birth injury malpractice in Pennsylvania.

 Pennsylvania Birth Injury Verdicts and Settlements